 “Be diligent to present yourself approved to God as a workman who does not need to be ashamed, handling accurately the word of truth,” (NASB 2 Tim.
 2:15).

 We should all pay close attention to Paul’s instruction to Timothy and do what Paul tells Timothy to do.

-May the Lord give you strength and courage as you shepherd your flock and preach His Word.
+May the Lord bless you as you diligently read and study His Word.